Headwater Hills Montessori School

 We also do a two day overnight trip every year to Teen Ranch which includes many fun activities, cooperative games and outdoor education.

-Computers, Robotics, and Coding
+Computers and Coding

-Our elementary students learn how to make use of computers in their everyday lives.
+Our Upper elementary students learn how to make use of computers in their everyday lives.
 They do research, word processing and learn typing skills.
 They also learn some computer programming basics.

 We also offer programs that help children learn about robotics and coding, which in turn helps develop their logic, and understanding of cause and effect.